rebelstackio/pgfilter/vagrant/README.md

 ## Sample Database

+[dvdrental.dump](./backup/dvdrental.dump) contains a backup for a demo database.
 You can find the sample database details [here](https://www.postgresqltutorial.com/postgresql-sample-database/).
 This databases is already restored and ready for use in the vagrant environment.